Gemba/skyscraper/docs/CLIHELP.md

 !!! tip

-    Instead of using this option, if you just want to gather resources for one or two roms, you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb "/abs/or/relative/path/to/rom.zip"`.
+    Instead of using this option, if you just want to gather resources for one or two roms, you can provide the filename(s) directly on the command like so: `Skyscraper -p snes -s thegamesdb "/abs/or/relative/path/to/rom.zip"`.
     For a more specific control on which games to scrape, you may use the `--includefrom` option.

 **Example(s)**